devonz1/100-days-of-code/log.md

 Thoughts : I had to change up the colors a bit from the original project to make it my own plus it looks better with brighter colors and it still looks like a rothko painting.

+Day 14 06/13/22

+Progress: Started the typogrophy lesson with Css building a nutrition label.

+Thoughts : For the first time in a while I actually got stuck on a mistake off of 1 leeter being the wrong casing .

+Day 15 06/15/22

+Progress: 40% Done with the label.

+Thoughts: Img etting better at recognizing the syntax and its starting to stick in my head everytime I do a new project the correct elements come to me much faster .